Playwright’s Perspective: Heroes of the Fourth Turning

 In my mother’s office was an old campaign poster for Barry Goldwater, with the slogan “In your heart, you know he’s right.”
 Goldwater ran against LBJ for president in 1964.
 His campaign was marked by his refusal to vote for the Civil Rights Act, claiming that it was excessive federal governance.

 “Now I’m circling back, learning everything I can about where I came from, and it feels like waking up into an old life.”

 When I voted for Obama in 2008, the first time I was old enough to vote, I kept my choice hidden from my friends and family in Texas.
 On winter break, my best friend teased it out of me.
 He was incensed.
 He called me an “abortionist.”
 What a strange thing.
 I cast a vote, and suddenly I was indistinguishable from his mental picture of evil.
 My vote had transformed me into them.

-But then I wonder, of course, whether you might end up not empathizing with them, but loving them, which I do, and which makes me feel vulnerable and quiet and confused.
+But then I wonder, of course, whether you might end up not empathizing with them, but loving them, which I do, and which makes me feel vulnerable and quiet.

 “Isn't the stage a platform for its characters, and isn't a platform a tacit endorsement?
-Alternatively: is my play, somehow, a condemnation?”
+Or: is my play, somehow, a condemnation?”

 “Fugue” has two meanings: